blast-hardcheese/L1-2014-deob-500-madeforreadability/writeup.md

     dis(___)
     ___()

 Looking at the disassembly, we can make out a lot of different kinds of things going on.
 Fortunately, we don't care about most of this, we just care about the result.
-One way to short-cut all the reversing and decompilation is to find critical parts of the codebase and insert PRINT_ITEM statements:
+One way to short-cut all the reversing and decompilation is to find critical parts of the codebase and insert `PRINT_ITEM` statements.

+                716 LOAD_ATTR               16 (upper)
+                719 CALL_FUNCTION            0
+                722 CALL_FUNCTION            1
+                725 BUILD_LIST               4
+                728 CALL_FUNCTION            2
+                731 CALL_FUNCTION            1
+                734 BINARY_ADD
+                735 COMPARE_OP               2 (==)
+                738 POP_JUMP_IF_FALSE      879
+                741 LOAD_GLOBAL             11 (chr)
+                744 LOAD_GLOBAL             22 (ord)
+                747 LOAD_CONST              30 ('w')
+                750 CALL_FUNCTION            1
+                753 LOAD_CONST              31 (32)
+                756 BINARY_SUBTRACT

+Close to the end of the disassembly, we find a `COMPARE_OP`.
+This looks promising, since comparison operates on the top two positions on the stack.
+We might get lucky, since we suspect this code gets input and compares it against the password.
+By replacing offsets 735 and 736 with `PRINT_ITEM`, we can expect two things from the stack to be printed, probably after we enter our guess password:

     c = codestring